 ChatGPT, Perplexity and Claude solve the same problem — answering a question — through three different architectures.
 Confusing these logics wastes time and visibility.

 ChatGPT combines a model trained on a massive corpus with web search triggered on demand.
-With more than 900 million weekly users, it is the engine with the widest reach.
-Its answer blends internal knowledge with fresh web results, which sometimes makes the source of a claim opaque.
+With over 900 million weekly users, it's the engine with the widest reach.
+Its answer blends internal knowledge and fresh web results, which sometimes makes the source of a claim opaque: it can assert without citing, or cite a handful of curated domains.

-Perplexity embraces the positioning of an answer engine.
+Perplexity owns its positioning as an answer engine.
 Every query triggers a real-time search, and every sentence of the answer is anchored to a numbered, clickable source.
 Transparency is native.
-Freshness comes first: recent, factual content has a real chance of being cited as soon as it is published.
+Freshness wins: recent, factual content has a real chance of being cited from the day it's published, without waiting for months of accumulated authority.

-Claude reasons first on the context it is given.
-In conversation or via its web search, it prioritizes logical coherence and the quality of analysis.
-It cites less spontaneously than Perplexity but strongly rewards content that is well structured, hierarchized, and free of internal contradiction.
+Claude reasons first over the context you give it.
+In conversation or via its web search, it favors logical coherence and analytical quality.
+It cites less spontaneously than Perplexity but strongly rewards well-structured, hierarchical content free of internal contradiction.
+A clean document is ideal material for it to synthesize.

-Citation selection rests on measurable criteria, and they differ markedly from one engine to another.
+Citation selection rests on measurable criteria, and they differ markedly from one engine to the next.

-For ChatGPT, the dominant factor is your brand's reputation beyond your own site.
-The Ahrefs analysis covering 200,000 domains (December 2025) is unambiguous: off-site mentions correlate more strongly with AI citations than classic link metrics.
+For ChatGPT, the dominant factor is brand reputation off your own site.
+Ahrefs' analysis of 200,000 domains (December 2025) is unambiguous: off-site mentions correlate more strongly with AI citations than classic link metrics.

 Brand mentions on YouTube show the strongest correlation with ChatGPT citations, far ahead of Domain Rating (0.266).
 Reddit and Wikipedia follow — Wikipedia features in 47.9% of ChatGPT citations.

 Perplexity reasons differently.
-Because it searches live, it favors freshness, exact semantic relevance and the source's perceived authority on the precise topic.
-A dated, factual article well positioned in the web results has a high probability of appearing in its references.
+Because it searches live, it favors freshness, exact semantic relevance, and the perceived authority of the source on the precise topic.
+A dated, factual article well positioned in web results has a high probability of appearing in its references.

 Claude, in web search, rewards clarity and the absence of ambiguity.
-A passage that answers directly, without rhetorical detours, is more easily reused.
-Logical structure matters as much as authority.
+A passage that answers directly, without rhetorical detours, is more readily reused.
+Logical structure matters as much as domain authority.

 | Citation criterion | ChatGPT | Perplexity |